armanjindal/garden/content/digital-garden/Reading & Books/Philosophy of Reading.md

 ---
 We've all been told and, in turn, tell ourselves to "read more."
 I'm skeptical.

-We've all met people who have (claimed to) read everything.
+We also know people who have (claimed to) read everything.
 They've got long Goodreads lists to back it up.
 I'm a little jealous.
 But like most of my "inadequacies," I've found that I am grateful that I am not one of these people.
 While I've been tempted to create a list of what I've read

 When reading becomes **too** instrumental, books become checkboxes.
 Reading becomes stultifying.
 Authors' names become black box elusive figures of "authority" and, most perniciously, intellectual crutches.